John Woo: 1993–2000: Move to the United States and international success

+2001–2007: Decline in Hollywood and other ventures

-In 2003, Woo directed a television pilot entitled The Robinsons: Lost in Space for The WB Television Network, based on the 1960s television series Lost in Space.
-The pilot was not purchased, although bootleg copies have been made available by fans.
+Woo made two additional films in Hollywood: Windtalkers (2002) and Paycheck (2003), both of which fared poorly at the box office and were summarily dismissed by critics.
+Also in 2003, Woo directed a television pilot entitled The Robinsons: Lost in Space for The WB Television Network, based on the 1960s television series Lost in Space.
+The pilot was not purchased.

-John Woo has made three additional films in Hollywood: Mission: Impossible 2, Windtalkers and Paycheck.
-Mission: Impossible 2 was the highest-grossing film in America in 2000 despite its receiving mixed reviews.
-Windtalkers and Paycheck fared poorly at the box office and were summarily dismissed by critics.
-Woo directed and produced the 2007 video game Stranglehold, which is a sequel to his 1992 film, Hard Boiled.
+Woo also directed and produced the 2007 video game Stranglehold, which is a sequel to his 1992 film, Hard Boiled.
 The game features Woo as a multiplayer playable character.
 That same year he produced the anime movie, Appleseed: Ex Machina, the sequel to Shinji Aramaki's 2004 film Appleseed.

-Return to Asian cinema
+2008–2017: Red Cliff and return to Asian cinema

 In 2008, Woo returned to Asian cinema with the completion of the two-part epic war film Red Cliff, based on a historical battle from Records of the Three Kingdoms.
 Produced on a grand scale, it is his first film in China since he emigrated from Hong Kong to the United States in 1993.
 Part 1 of the film was released throughout Asia in July 2008, to generally favourable reviews and strong attendance.
 Part 2 was released in China in January 2009.

-John Woo was presented with a Golden Lion award for lifetime achievement at the Venice Film Festival in 2010.
+Woo was presented with a Golden Lion award for lifetime achievement at the Venice Film Festival in 2010.
+At this time, Woo also served as co-director and producer of the 2010 wuxia film Reign of Assassins, starring Michelle Yeoh.

 He followed Red Cliff with another two-part film, The Crossing, in 2014 and 2015.
 Featuring an all-star cast, the four-hour epic tells the parallel stories of several characters who all ultimately find themselves passengers on the doomed Taiping steamer, which sank in 1949 en route from mainland China to Taiwan and has been described as "China's Titanic".

 Following the box-office disappointment of The Crossing, Woo and producer Terence Chang disbanded Lion Rock Productions.

+Woo followed up The Crossing with Manhunt, a remake of the 1976 Japanese crime thriller of the same name.
+Production started on Manhunt in June 2016 in Osaka and later reported to be finished filming by the end of November.
+The film, co-led by Chinese actor Zhang Hanyu and Japanese actor Masaharu Fukuyama, features a large Japanese cast including Yasuaki Kurata, Jun Kunimura, Hiroyuki Ikeuchi, Nanami Sakuraba, Naoto Takenaka and Tao Okamoto.
+In addition, Chinese actress Qi Wei, Korean actress Ha Ji-won and Woo's daughter Angeles were cast in key roles in the film.
+The film was released in China on 24 November 2017.